-We look at all the most important things you should consider before you sell your precious metals, including:
+We look at all the most important things you should consider before you sell your silver, including:

 The question everyone asks when selling precious metals is what price they’ll get.
 So, how do you know how much your bullion is worth?
 Here are some of the factors that determine how much you could potentially receive when you sell your gold or silver.

 Some precious metals products are more valuable or in greater demand at a given time in the market.
-Factors like whether it’s gold or silver, a coin or bar, a government or private mint product and the condition of the bullion itself will all play into its resale value.
+Factors like whether it’s a coin or bar, a government or private mint product and the condition of the bullion itself will all play into its resale value.

 Generally speaking, bullion that demanded a higher premium upfront will fetch higher prices upon resale, though it does depend on demand at the time.
 One way to assure that you have a strong resale ability is to buy the most popular product where demand will always be strongest.

 Silver coins generally hold their value well through resale.
 Because sovereign (government) coins are universally recognized legal tender, they can usually be resold without delay.
 Because of this high liquidity, you’ll usually get a higher resale value from coins than you will from rounds.

 Of course, there are exceptions to this rule, as we outline in this article.
 Additionally, the retail market for coins is generally more active than bars or jewelry, which means there is almost always a buyer.

 Silver bullion bars generally have high resale value, especially those bars that have been kept in professional vault storage.

 Bullion bars produced by the most reputable mints and refineries have the strongest resale value.
 These bars are typically marked with a seal of the mint of origin and sometimes include a serial number for easy identification and certification.
 Because of this, there is low risk involved in buying or selling bullion bars.